 And this herbal chai recipe is a delicious way to do it!

-If you ask me again in the springtime I’ll give you a different answer but this recipe is my current favorite.
-It’s warming and anti-inflammatory and delicious, plus it’s a really pretty color.
+If you ask again in the springtime I’ll give you a different answer but this recipe is a great fall adaptation.
+It’s warming, anti-inflammatory, and delicious—plus it’s a really pretty color.

-I typically make it at the beginning of the week and then drink a cup or two everyday.
-It’s got the good chai spices and then I added turmeric and shatavari.
-You can definitely have fun with this recipe and make it your own!
+I typically make a big pot at the beginning of the week and then drink a cup or two everyday.
+It’s got the good chai spices and then I added turmeric and shatavari but I definitely encourage you to have fun with this recipe and make it your own!